 Corbi graduated from the Dulwich Dog School in 2013 winning the prestigious ‘most improved puppy’ prize.

-Having gained significant experience in the Parks and Waterways sectors, Corbi heads the office’s landscape team with a particular focus on daily surveys of nearby parks and woods.
+Having gained significant experience in the Parks and Waterways sectors, Corbi is a key member of the office’s landscape team with a particular focus on daily surveys of nearby parks and woods.

 Corbi retains an interest in domestic architecture, particularly comfortable sofas and window seats.
 Outside of the office, Corbi enjoys chasing tennis balls, chocolate cake and cuddles.

-Nim is director and founder of nimtim architects, starting the practice in 2014 alongside Tim.
-Her energy, positivity and sense of adventure have helped define the practice and the work we have produced.
+Nim is director and co founder of nimtim architects, starting the practice in 2014 alongside Tim.
+Nimi brings energy, positivity and sense of adventure to everything she does.

 Nimi is a member of the Design South East Panel.
-This multi-disciplinary panel of leading construction professionals offers a clear, constructive and consistent voice on design quality in the built environment for Local Authorities across SE England.
+This multi-disciplinary panel of leading construction professionals provides a clear, constructive and consistent voice on design quality in the built environment for Local Authorities across SE England.

 Nimi enjoys baking, country walks and cuddles on the sofa with Corbi the dog.

 A UK qualified architect since 2008; Tim has worked at OMA in Rotterdam and David Chipperfield architects in London.
 Prior to setting up nimtim architects, Tim was senior architect at RCKa where he was project architect for the RIBA award-winning TNG Youth Centre in Lewisham in addition to a number of social housing projects.

-Tim studied at Oxford Brookes University, the Bauhaus Universtat in Weimar and the University of Westminster where he was awarded the CLAWSA prize for best design project and the RIBA dissertation prize.
+Tim studied at Oxford Brookes University, the Bauhaus Universtat and the University of Westminster where he was awarded the RIBA dissertation prize.
 Before taking a break to adopt his young daughter, Tim taught at UCA Canterbury and University of Reading.
-He continues to write on architecture and the practice of architecture and has had articles published in academic quarterlies, local journals and design magazines.
+He continues to write on architecture and the practice of architecture and has had articles published in academic quarterlies, architectural journals and international design magazines.